 These are fabulous!
 Love the twist on the ingredients!

-Yes, please, Cheyanne – I love this.
-I’m a big falafel fan (even though I don’t have one on the blog!) and get falafel’s usually once a week for lunch.
-Now, I need to make this recipe!
-And the asian slaw is calling to me too.
-I love slaw and I love the miso tahini dressing!
-Delicious!
+Yes, please – I love this.
+I’m a big falafel fan and get falafel’s usually once a week for lunch.
+Now, I just make this recipe!
+I love the slaw and I love the miso tahini dressing too!
+Absolutely delicious!

-Drooling over this Asian twist on falafel, Cheyanne!
-And how beautiful is it arranged on that tray!
-Keith is allergic to chickpeas (super bummer, right?) – do you think that cannellini beans cooked from dry beans so they have more texture than canned would work here?
+Drooling over this Asian twist on falafel!
+I’m allergic to chickpeas (super bummer, right?) – do you think that cannellini beans cooked from dry beans so they have more texture than canned would work here?

-I LOVE falafel Chey!
-I tried it for the first time a year or two ago and fell in love!
+I LOVE falafel balls!
+I tried them for the first time a year or two ago and fell in love!
 Love the Asian twist you’ve got here!
-That slaw sounds delicious.
-On my list!!
+And that slaw is delicious.

 This recipe is going to have to happen soon my house, MUST!